wmhilton-stoplight/platform-docs/6.-migrations/next.md

 To start, head over to Stoplight Platform and [create a workspace](https://stoplight.io/welcome/create) for your company.
 Note that while you might have multiple organizations for your company in Stoplight NEXT, you will only have one workspace for your company on the new Stoplight Platform.

 After creating your workspace, you should land on the NEXT Migration screen.
-If not, click on your workspace name in the top left of the screen and navigate to "Settings".
+If not, click on your workspace name in the top left of the screen and navigate to "Settings."
 From there you should see a "NEXT Migration" tab.

 If you don't see the "NEXT Migration" tab, you can navigate there directly by adding `/admin/legacy-migration/next` to the end of your workspace URL.